code-kami/code-kami/README.md

 - 👋 Hi, I’m @code-kami
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning mobile app development using flutter.
+- 🌱 I’m currently learning mobile app development using MERN stack.
 - 💞️ I’m looking to collaborate on software projects and data science projects that'll increase my experience.
-- 📫 How to reach me - gideoneniolaayomide@gmail.com
+- 📫 How to reach me - eniolaayelagbe30@gmail.com

 <!---
 code-kami/code-kami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.